 The “cloaked elephant” in most of the metal-manufacturing industries is that their actual core business is selling their expertise at manufacturing complex welded assemblies.
 Because this elephant is cloaked, staff cannot see and grasp that their core success is inherently and tightly linked to the permeating depth and breadth of the scientific welding expertise that’s woven throughout their organizational structure… or, far more likely, is missing entirely.
 One major supplier, a “household name” within automotive, is manufacturing complex welded system assemblies in dozens of countries without one single welding engineer, anywhere.
 Lack of welding expertise was the overwhelming cause of a major “quality spill” that may have cost them over $50M, and is the reason they are probably doomed to repeat their losses.

 Even though it should be painfully obvious, the lack of welding expertise is typically as invisible to upper management and executive staff as a sci-fi warplane or starship that’s hidden by a “cloaking device”.
-The welding “starship” has the immense and unequalled power of “otherworldly” knowledge in the applied physics of the universe, yet it’s cloaked in the invisibility of those complex physics, always evading management visibility, nearly completely untapped and uncomprehended – the stuff of legends, heroes, and world domination or rescue.
+The welding “starship” has the immense and unequaled power of “otherworldly” knowledge in the applied physics of the universe, yet it’s cloaked in the invisibility of those complex physics, always evading management visibility, nearly completely untapped and uncomprehended – the stuff of legends, heroes, and world domination or rescue.
 But why?
 For years I’ve puzzled over the reasons for this top-down invisibility, and I’ve drawn some conclusions…

 One reason is the manufacturing incompetence of most MBA programs: they rarely teach that the core profitability of manufacturing rests in the brilliance of engineering expertise applied to product design, process design and continuous improvement.
-Instead, they teach that the machine operators are the ones who make money for the company.
+Many teach that the machine operators are the ones who make money for the company.
 It’s nonsensical that someone who can be trained in 2 hours, or 2 days, or 2 weeks or 2 months, is the one who makes money for the company, while an engineer with 4 or 6 years of formal scientific training and a 2-4 year learning curve in the company is just “overhead” that can be jettisoned whenever “cost savings” pressures mount – instead of leveraging their expertise to save ten times their salary.
 It’s nonsensical business lunacy!
 But the opportunity is equally as crazy.
 By emerging from the MBA-degree fantasy into the real manufacturing world of welded products, most companies could chart their way into substantial success, even into leading their marketplace and dominating it for decades.

 The inclusion of welding and brazing in industry has come slowly, in stages of one to four decades long, with little comprehension of the complex physics and sciences that are inherent.
 The earthmoving industry is one of the bright exceptions, which adopted and emphasized welding and welding engineering expertise while earthmoving equipment was still in it’s infancy.
 In that industry, Welding Engineers are courted, developed, recognized, empowered, and rewarded for their unique ability to comprehend, lead and improve complex manufacturing processes that include welding.
 That’s a jolt to most industry management and HR staff.
-Just as shocking: earthmoving industry suppliers are graded on how extensively their welding operations, processes, training and quality are guided by qualified welding engineers.
+Just as shocking: the earthmoving industry grades its’ suppliers on how extensively their welding operations, processes, training and quality are guided by qualified welding engineers.

 But since few companies make earthmoving equipment, it’s not surprising to find the prevalent industrial leadership of weld-blind managers and executives who are completely unqualified to make technical decisions and chart a strategic technical direction in welding.
 This can take the more obvious form of MBA’s making technical decisions, or far less obviously when non-welding engineers are making the welding decisions.
 In both instances, the fundamental profit-deadly and failure-strategy problem is that the decision makers have little or no training in the welding sciences.